Board of Directors

 In 1993, he joined Air Inter as an IT project manager before moving to Air France in 1997.

 Born on February 8, 1967, Bing Tang is an engineer by training and graduated from Nanjing University of Aeronautics and Astronautics majoring in electrical technology.
 He obtained a doctoral degree in national economics from the Graduate School of Chinese Academy of Social Sciences.

 Bing Tang has pursued his career in the civil aviation industry where he served as Executive Vice President of MTU Maintenance Zhuhai Co., Limited, Chief of Administrative Office of China Southern Air Holding Company and President of Chongqing Airlines Company Limited.
 He has occupied various managerial positions within China Southern until 2009, as well as within Shanghai Airlines where he has been appointed as Chairman since January 2012 and with China Eastern Airlines Corporation Limited where he has been a Director of the Board since June 2012.
 He has also been Vice President of China Eastern Airlines Corporation Limited since February 2010.
 He was appointed as senior executive of China Eastern Air Holding Company in May 2011.
 Beginning December 2016, he has been serving as the Vice-President of China Eastern Air Holding Company.

-degree from Université Paris-Sorbonne (1983).
-He has more than 30 years’ experience of international
+Born August 1, 1960, Alex Wynaendts holds an electrical engineering degree from the Ecole Supérieure d’Electricité (1984) and an economics degree from the Université Paris-Sorbonne (1983).
+He has more than 30 years’ experience of insurance and international finance.

-Since April 23, 2008, he has been CEO and Chairman of the Executive Board of Aegon NV.
+Since April 23, 2008, Mr. Wynaendts has been CEO and Chairman of the Executive Board of Aegon NV(1).

 - Maryse Aulagnon